GRANITE: High-Resolution Imaging and Electrical Qualification of Large-Area TPC Electrodes: High Resolution Scans of Wires

 \subsubsection{Image Blurriness as a Macroscopic Indicator}

 During the measurements, it was qualitatively observed that the live image of the wire often appeared blurred whenever the power supply indicated a high current, even in the absence of a visibly glowing corona discharge.
-This effect is hypothesized to result from physical vibrations of the wire induced by the ionic wind generated during the discharge process \cite{ionic_wind_corona_2010}.
-The converse, namely that an external driving force responsible for vibrations is causing the increased current, is much less likely since the vibration amplitudes observed are $\leq$\SI{100}{\micro\meter} cannot account for a significant change in discharge current according to the FEM analysis in \secref{sec:highres-scans:subsec:discharge-phenomenology}. \Figref{fig::highres-scans:blurriness_study} presents a two-dimensional histogram of the image sharpness versus the measured current.
+Reason for the blurriness are vibrations in combination with an effectively long exposure time of \SI{1}{\second}.
+The vibrations are hypothesized to be induced by the ionic wind generated during the discharge process \cite{ionic_wind_corona_2010}.
+The converse, namely that an external driving force responsible for vibrations is causing the increased current, is much less likely since the vibration amplitudes observed are $\leq$\SI{100}{\micro\meter} cannot account for a significant change in discharge current according to the FEM analysis in \secref{sec:highres-scans:subsec:discharge-phenomenology}.\\ { }\Figref{fig::highres-scans:blurriness_study} presents a two-dimensional histogram of the image sharpness versus the measured current.
 The image sharpness is calculated using the variance of the Sobel operator (applied on the centre 30\% of the wire surface), a common metric in image processing where higher values correspond to sharper images \cite{sobel_edge_2014}.
 The data populates a distinct region in the lower-left portion of the plot.
 The top-right region is devoid of data, indicating that no instances of high current were recorded when the wire image was sharp.
 The inlaid images exemplify this.
 This negative correlation suggests that image blurriness can serve as a rapid, real-time qualitative indicator of significant discharge activity.
 While not a substitute for precise localization, this visual cue could be used in future automated systems to trigger more detailed scans.